mrrosoff/Monte-Carlo-RayTracing-Engine/README.md

 bounds Left Right Bottom Top
 res Width Height
 sphere X Y Z Radius AlbedoRed AlbedoGreen AlbedoBlue
-model RotationX RotationY RotationZ RotationTheta ScaleFactor TranslationX TranslationY TranslationZ SmoothingTheta FilePath
+model RX RY RZ RTheta ScaleFactor TX TY TZ SmoothingTheta FilePath

 For Spheres and for Model Material Files, optional fields exist.
 Appending "light", "mirror", or "glass" to the end of a sphere line or material description will activate the corresponding property for that section of the image.
 See reference driver files for examples.
+Make sure that the bounds and resolution share an aspect ratio.
+This is important to ensure no artifacts.

 ## Where to Find OBJ Files

 Finding obj files is inconsequential.
 Simply look up ".obj files" on the internet and choose one that fits your liking.
 Make sure that you create the proper material file using the format showcases in the example files.
+Files with Triangle counts of over 10K will result in images that take a significant time to render.

 ### Created by Max Rosoff with the advice of Ben Sattelberg and Ross Beveridge